dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 Also, each of this has their own strategy and limitations

-- **Build error**: For build errors the errors are searched in two places using “contains” to compare them:
+- **Build error**: For build errors the search occurs in two places using “contains” to compare them:
     - AzDO error message
     - Logs for failing jobs